liferay-design/liferay-design-handbook/README.md

 npm i
 ```

+### Notes

+If you don't have the Java SDK installed, you can [easily install](https://www.lonecpluspluscoder.com/2017/04/27/installing-java-8-jdk-os-x-using-homebrew/) with [Homebrew Cask](https://github.com/liferay-design/phresh-n-clean#4-homebrew-cask-link).

 ## Usage

-* Build the site, serve it locally, and watch for any changes:
+- Build the site, serve it locally, and watch for any changes:

 ```
 electric run
 ```

-* Deploy to production (send build files to `wedeploy` branch):
+- Deploy to production (send build files to `wedeploy` branch):

 ```
 electric deploy